Brookton

 Table Chart PROFILE FAQ

-Brookton features high concentrations of lone person households, with a fairly typical median household size
+Brookton features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 67.7% of all households, including 23.7% couples with children, 36.4% couples without children, and 6.7% single parent families.
-Non-family households comprise the remaining 32.3%, with lone person households at 31.0% and group households making up 1.3%.
-The median household size is 2.3 people, which aligns with the average for the Rest of WA.
+Family households dominate at 67.7% of all households, comprising 23.7% couples with children, 36.4% couples without children, and 6.7% single parent families.
+Non-family households make up the remaining 32.3%, with lone person households at 31.0% and group households comprising 1.3% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households